dotnet/designs/proposed/simple-csharp-programs.md

 # Simple C# Programs

 This speclet defines "Simple C# Programs" and covers what they can do from the user's standpoint.
-It does **not** get into detailed design points, a deep dive of a particular mechanisms, etc. The goal is to drive consensus on the user experience and then walk back towards the right design and implementation.
+It does **not** get into detailed design points, a deep dive of a particular mechanism, etc. The goal is to drive consensus on the user experience and then walk back towards the right design and implementation.

 It is also designed to be incremental.
 Not everything written here must be implemented.
 For example, we could ship a version without support for packages/frameworks.